Developing OpenOCD FLASH drivers for External Memories

 - Proceed with the default “LEDBlink (HAL) sample”:

-- Go to the Embedded Frameworks page and add a reference to “STM32746G-Discovery drivers”.
+- Go to the Embedded Frameworks page of VisualGDB Project Properties and add a reference to “STM32746G-Discovery drivers”.
 Ensure that the QSPI driver is selected below:

-- Finally add the FLASHPluginCommon.cpp file from the common directory in the FLASH driver framework to your project and create a new file called FLASHPluginConfig.h in your project directory with the following contents:
+- Create a new file called FLASHPluginConfig.h in your project directory with the following contents:

 Now you should be able to build the project.
 Once the build succeeds, you have all the necessary components to begin developing the actual driver.